PRUNERS/FLiT/documentation/flit-command-line.md

 `--litmus-tests` flag which will copy over the litmus tests into the `tests` directory for use.

-Note: Only the litmust tests will be in this folder, the `Empty.cpp` file is not copied.
+Note: Only the litmus tests will be in this folder, the `Empty.cpp` file is not copied.

 ## flit update